FarkostInteractive/VerdantPage/Documentation/UserGuide/TypesAndGroups.md

 ### Per Type parameters

 Finally, the last section applies to the entire type.
-They allow us to set a rendering layer, adjust how randomly the instances are placed (when set to zero they are packed in a tight repeating pattern) and to configure a Twin Object.
-The last option makes Verdant replace instances of the type with a prefab when within a certain distance and allows you to interact with vegetation fully as you would any GameObject.
-Twin objects have a guide of their own in the [advanced section](../AdvancedGuide/UsingTwinObjects.html).
+They allow us to set a rendering layer and adjust how randomly the instances are placed (when set to zero they are packed in a tight repeating pattern).

 ### Setting up a type